adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-resources.md

 ### AdaptyProductNonsubscriptions

-Details of the active non-subscription tied to this product
+Details of the active non-subscription tied to this product.

 | Field Name       | Type                                                        | Description                                                  |
 | ---------------- | ----------------------------------------------------------- | ------------------------------------------------------------ |